 The profile optimization service requires a file share where all the personal settings persist.
 You manage the file servers.
 We recommend setting up network connectivity to allow access to these file servers.
 You must specify the file share as a UNC path.
 The path can contain system environment variables, Active Directory user attributes, or Profile Management variables.
 To learn more about the format of the UNC text string, see Specify the path to the user store.

 When enabling Profile Management, consider further optimizing the user’s profile by configuring folder redirection to minimize the effects of the user profile size.
 Applying folder redirection complements the Profile Management solution.
 For more information, see Microsoft Folder Redirection.

 Configure the Microsoft RDS License Server for Windows Server workloads

 This service accesses Windows Server remote session capabilities when delivering a Windows Server workload, such as Windows 2016.
 This typically requires a Remote Desktop Services client access license (RDS CAL).
 The Windows machine where the Citrix VDA is installed must be able to contact an RDS license server to request RDS CALs.

 Install and activate the license server.
 For more information, see the Microsoft document Activate the Remote Desktop Services License Server.
 For proof of concept environments, you can use the grace period provided by Microsoft.

-With this method, you can have the Citrix service apply the license server settings.
+With this method, you can have Citrix DaaS apply the license server settings.
 You can configure the license server and per user mode in the RDS console on the image.
 You can also configure the license server using Microsoft Group Policy settings.
 For more information, see the Microsoft document License your RDS deployment with client access licenses (CALs).